bluedragon1221/papa_stories/md/06_Growing_Up_with_My_Dad_Ralph.md

 ---
 title: Growing Up with My Dad Ralph
+lesson: Take live's bumps and bruises with a chuckle
 ---

 Times were tough when I was a little boy, but I never had a single clue